 The Center's main facility is the historic Dolley Madison House, located on Lafayette Square in Washington, D.C.

-Copies of Center publications can be obtained from the Center's Information Services office, 1520 H Street, N.W., Washington, D.C.
-20005; the telephone number is 202/633-6365.
+Copies of Center publications can be obtained from the Center's Information Services Office, 1520 H Street, N.W., Washington, D.C.
+20005.